ozgur-aksoy/academic-website/_pages/about.md

 this page is under construction.

-this page is under construction.

-this page is under construction.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->